 Although I am not trying to justify it, there is some logic for this madness.
 One of the biggest fears companies have when hiring foreigners is the possibility of a “flight risk.”
 When we had the Fukushima earthquake, tsunami and nuclear meltdown, thousands of foreigners fled Japan.
 People referred to them not as gaijin, but as ‘flyjin.’
 Many of them packed up their bags without telling their land lords and just went back to their countries.
 Just like that.
 Real estate agencies couldn’t reach many of them and it all left a pretty bad taste in their mouths, not to mention the negative financial repercussions.
 The way they saw it: they got screwed over by foreigners.
 And they basically did.

 But look, there are trade-offs to everything.
 In Japan you don’t have to worry about expensive health care costs or whether or not the person next to you is carrying a gun.
 Your bus will never be late.
 You don’t even need to buy a car, because transportation is so good.
 People are not going to go on strike and protests are uncommon.
 Cars don’t honk their horns.
 People don’t yell loudly.
 Tokyo is a huge city, but one of the quietest I’ve ever been to.
 It’ easy to relax.
-Hot springs are everywhere — they help decrease your anxiety and.
+Hot springs are everywhere — they help decrease your anxiety and add a few years to your overall life span.
 There is a massage parlor on every street corner, a convenient stores every few steps and enough vending machines to keep us hydrated for a thousand years.
 A little bit of discrimination is a small price to pay, from my perspective.

 Factors to Consider